urras/bax/README.md

 This theme is based on [Axis](http://xfce-look.org/content/show.php/axis?content=95158) created by Rogier Koppejan.
-I mainly removed the title bar since i don't need it.
+I mainly removed the title bar since I don't need it.

 ## Screenshot